Cyfrin/Updraft/courses/security/1-review/12-upgradeable-contracts/+page.md

 4. Send transaction with the data

-Now, when we call the `readStorage()` function, we caan see that the value on our proxy contract has indeed been set to `777`!
+Now, when we call the `readStorage()` function, we can see that the value on our proxy contract has indeed been set to `777`!

 This is a great illustration of how data is routed from our proxy contract to the implementation contract.
 Let's see what happens when we upgrade things by changing the implementation contract.